 How to Prune Firethorn

 Firethorns grow quickly so they need regular pruning to keep them neat.
 Pruning should be done after the shrubs have finished blooming.
-They flower on last year’s growth so if you wait until the fall or next spring to prune, you will be removing the flower buds.
+They flower on last year’s growth so if you wait until the fall or the following spring to prune, you will be removing the flower buds.
 Always remove any dead or diseased branches and then prune them into the desired shape.

 How to Grow Firethorn From a Stem Cutting

 Firethorn can be propagated by stem cuttings.
 You should take your cuttings in mid-summer.
 These are known as semi-hardwood cuttings.
 Hardwood cuttings are normally taken when the plants are dormant.
 Soft-wood cuttings are taken in the spring from new branches.
 Semi-hardwood cuttings are taken in mid-summer from that year’s growth that has started to harden.

 Take a cutting that is 3 to 6 inches long.
 Remove the leaves from the bottom third of your cutting and dip the end in rooting hormone.
 Gently press the lower third of the cutting into a container of moist soil.
-Make a humidity tent to help the cutting develop by covering the cutting and container with a plastic bag.
+Make a humidity tent to help the cutting develop roots by covering the cutting and container with a plastic bag.
 Place the container out of direct sunlight until the cutting has started to grow new roots, about 6 weeks.
 You will know that your cutting has roots when it has started to grow new leaves.
 Plants that don’t have roots cannot grow new foliage.

 How to Grow Firethorn From Seed

 You can grow a firethorn shrub from seed.
 In the fall, when the berries have ripened, pick as many as you would like to grow into shrubs.
 Remove the pulp from the seeds.
 This is an important step because the pulp of the berry contains chemicals that prevent the seeds from germinating.
 This is to ensure that the seeds will not germinate too soon in the winter in nature.